nate-d-olson/engineering-bio-lacI-landscape/README.md

 ## Pipeline Overview

 - This pipeline performs initial QC of the input PacBio sequencing data.
+- The required input is a g-zipped fastq file contining PacBio CCS reads.
 - Uses the lacI sequence to determine read direction and reverse complements reverse reads.
 - Extracts target sequences, e.g. lacI and barcodes from reads.
 - Generates QC stats for extracted reads.